Hey, you greedy little so and so! You want to keep on travelling forever don’t you?

 Look at you fancy pants.
-Your teaching and inspiring (or cursing at under your breath) the leaders of tomorrow.
+You’re teaching and inspiring (or cursing at under your breath) the leaders of tomorrow.
 Being a teacher in pretty much anything gives you a pass to travel the world.
 This is especially true if you’re from a country with a highly regarded education system such as the USA or UK.
-You could be a school teacher, a sport teacher/coach or a teacher in a musical instrument.
+You could be a school teacher, a sport teacher/coach, or a teacher in a musical instrument.
 Even if you’re not a teacher but have a degree you can do this great course called TEFL.
 This stands for; Teaching English as a Foreign Language.
 And yep you guessed it, once you’ve completed this internationally recognised qualification you can go and teach English to little munchkins across the globe.

 If you have a relatively successful blog that you can make money from, this can fund your travelling.
 Many bloggers travel around the world writing about their experiences and get paid for this.
 It dosn’t just have to be about travel.
 It can be about food, health, trains, or ruddy marshmellows for all I care.
 I personally use WordPress.
 The great thing about blogging is that you can take your work with you anywhere in the world where you have internet and a little inspiration.
 You won’t be able to do this as soon as you set up your blog.
 But find your passion, find what gets your juices flowing (that sounded weird I know), put in a couple of hours a day, and over time it will build.
 You never know what can happen.